flowchart LR

 5.2.2 2.2 When to Use It

 Use supervised learning when you can obtain labels that are accurate, consistent, and representative of deployment conditions.
 It remains the workhorse for tabular prediction, medical diagnosis from labeled scans, credit scoring, and any setting where a ground truth exists and can be recorded.
-Its central limitation is the cost of labels: producing a large, high-quality labeled corpus often requires expert annotators, and label noise propagates directly into the model.
+Its central limitation is the cost of labels.
+Producing a large, high-quality labeled corpus often requires expert annotators, and label noise propagates directly into the model, since the empirical risk faithfully fits whatever targets it is given, correct or not.
+A second limitation is covariate shift: the guarantee that small empirical risk implies small true risk holds only when training and deployment inputs share a distribution, so a model trained on one population can fail silently on another.

 5.3 3.
 Unsupervised Learning